dhurlburtusa/shortcuts/docker/docker-notes.md

 # Docker Notes

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.
+The isolation and security allows you to run many containers simultaneously on a given host.
+Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.

 ## Editions